Large Cap Value Fund

 Performance figures would be reduced if sales charges were applied.

 - 3-Year Risk Return Profile

 3-Year Risk Return Profile

 Standard Deviation is a statistical measure of portfolio risk.
 The Standard Deviation describes the average deviation of the portfolio returns from the mean portfolio return over a certain period of time.
 Standard Deviation measures how wide this range of returns typically is.
 The wider the typical range of returns, the higher the Standard Deviation of returns, and the higher the portfolio risk.

-Total (net) expense represents the total annual operating expenses that shareholders pay (after the effect of fee waivers and/or expense reimbursement).
-The Manager contractually caps certain direct expenses of the Fund (excluding interest, taxes, brokerage commissions, acquired fund fees and expenses, dividend expenses relating to short sales, and extraordinary expenses, if any; consequently, total (net) expenses may exceed the contractual cap) through 8/31/2018 for Class R3 at 1.36% (as a % of average net assets).
+For Class R3, total (net) expense represents, and for Class A, Class C, Institutional Class, Class R3, Investor Class, Advisor, and Trust Class gross expense represents, the total annual operating expenses that shareholders pay (after the effect of fee waivers and/or expense reimbursement).
+The Manager contractually caps certain expenses of the Fund (excluding interest, taxes, brokerage commissions, acquired fund fees and expenses, dividend and interest expenses relating to short sales, and extraordinary expenses, if any; consequently, total (net) expenses may exceed the contractual cap) through 08/31/2023 for Institutional Class at 0.70%, 1.11% for Class A, 1.86% for Class C, 1.36% for Class R3, 0.60% for Class R6, 1.50% for Trust Class and Advisor Class at 1.50% (each as a % of average net assets).
+As of the Fund’s most recent prospectuses, the Manager was not required to waive or reimburse any expenses pursuant to this arrangement.
 Absent such arrangements, which cannot be changed without Board approval, the returns may have been lower.
-Information as of most recent prospectuses dated December 15, 2014.
+Information as of the most recent prospectuses dated December 13, 2019, as amended.